huggingface/text-generation-inference/docs/source/basic_tutorials/fp8_kv_cache.md

 # Accelerating Inference with FP8 KV Cache

-Text Generation Inference (TGI) now supports FP8 KV Cache, enhancing inference speed on both Nvidia and AMD GPUs.
-This feature significantly boosts performance and memory efficiency, enabling faster and more scalable text generation.
-By quantizing the KV cache to 8-bit floating point (FP8) formats, we can greatly reduce the memory footprint.
-This reduction allows for improved throughput in text generation tasks
+Text Generation Inference (TGI) supports FP8 KV Cache, enhancing inference speed on both Nvidia and AMD GPUs.

+FP8 KV Cache enhances the efficiency of text generation by quantizing the KV cache to FP8 format.
+Quantizing the KV cache to FP8 reduces its memory footprint, enabling storage of more tokens in cache.
+This improves overall throughput in text generation tasks.

+In FP8 KV Cache, while the KV cache is stored in quantized FP8 format for memory efficiency, computations are performed in FP16 format.
+This strategy strikes a balance between conserving memory and maintaining computational accuracy.

 ## FP8 Formats: E4M3 and E5M2
 The Open Compute Project (OCP) defines two common 8-bit floating point data formats: